Are you are considering, or new to home education?

 When we can, we love to Travelschool - home educating on the road.
 We take a small amount of supplies (nothing that won't get used or take up too much space) and use the nature around us during our travels as our biggest resource.
 We've been away for up to 5.5weeks at a time learning this way and the places we visit along the way, such as museums, wildlife sanctuaries, and the organic discovery through exploration provide the richest learning opportunities.

-It normally involves many homeschool group catch-ups, classes that interest the children, workshops and other opportunities that pop up.
+It involves many homeschool group catch-ups, classes that interest the children, workshops and other opportunities that pop up.

-It normally involves interacting with people from all walks of life and children of different age groups regularly.
+It involves interacting with people from all walks of life and children of different age groups regularly.
 Learning from being out in the world.

 It involves taking breaks and holidays when they feel needed, not when they are offered.